What is OKR (Objectives and Key Results)?

 In summary, MBO is a more traditional and structured approach and OKR is a more agile and flexible approach.

-There are many tools that support the work with OKR.
+There are many tools that offer support when working with objectives and key results.
 Here you will find a small list without any claim to completeness or evaluation:

-Certainly, the list can easily be extended, especially since there are numerous products that are used in organisations for working with goals, but originally have a different marketing focus.
+It is certainly easy to add to the list, especially as there are numerous products that are used in organisations to work with targets but originally have a different marketing focus.

 Download the OKR Guide for free now.